 This shift has resulted, predictably, in more violence.

+Students need an escape.
+They shouldn’t be forced to attend violent public schools.
 Expanding school choice programs can give these kids a shot at a better future.

 Politically correct administrators are trapping young people in violent schools.
 School choice can liberate them.